yusophiel/Real-time-trading-system/README.md

 ## Features

 - LSTM-enhanced PPO for time-aware decisions
-- Technical + sentiment features
+- STM-enhanced PPO for time-aware decisions using both technical and LLM-derived sentiment signals
 - Visualization of trades, rewards, and profits
 - Custom trading environment
 - Supports GPU acceleration with PyTorch